Joel Schumacher Dead, Film Director Dies Of Cancer At 80

 Joel Schumacher Always Found The Biggest Stars In Hollywood For His Films

-Throughout his career, Joel Schumacher worked with Jim Carrey on two different occasions.
-Matthew McConaughey and Sandra Bullock stole the show in A Time To Kill.
+Throughout his career, Schumacher worked with Jim Carrey on two different occasions.
+Matthew McConaughey and Sandra Bullock stole the show in A Time to Kill.
 Colin Farrell and Forest Whitaker clashed in Phone Booth.

-Even as he drew criticism for his eccentricities in some films, the elite of Hollywood knew that working with Schumacher was great for their career.
+Even as he drew criticism for his eccentricities in some films, the elite of Hollywood knew that working with Schumacher was great for their careers.
 They never shied away from the opportunity to work with him on a project.
 Many of them even returned to do it again and again.

 In 1987, Kiefer Sutherland first worked with Schumacher on The Lost Boys, but it wouldn’t be their last collaboration.
-Over the years, Sutherland returned three more times to work with the director in Flatliners, A Time To Kill, and Phone Booth.
+Over the years, Sutherland returned three more times to work with the director in Flatliners, A Time to Kill, and Phone Booth.

 Robert De Niro and Philip Seymour Hoffman stole the screen in Flawless.
 Chace Crawford and Rory Culkin wowed audiences in the gritty Twelve from 2010.
-Of course, no-one can ignore Michael Douglas’ unforgettable performance as D-Fens in Falling Down.
+Of course, no one can ignore Michael Douglas’ unforgettable performance as D-Fens in Falling Down.

 Some of his most recent work included directing a couple of episodes of House of Cards for Netflix.
-Schumacher continued working on the small screen in 2015 as he was the executive producer for Do Not Disturb: Hotel Horrors on Investigation Discovery.
+Schumacher was also the executive producer for Do Not Disturb: Hotel Horrors on Investigation Discovery in 2015.

-When reflecting on his career, it’s difficult for anyone to find a lot of fault or failure in any of Joel Schumacher’s work.
+When reflecting on his career, it’s difficult for anyone to find a lot of fault or failure in any of Schumacher’s work.
 There may have been times that not everyone agreed with the moves he made or roles he cast, but he certainly achieved legendary status with memorable films that will live forever.